rcl-ssl/docs/certbot/iis.md

 - Each time a certificate is downloaded and saved in the server or a certificate is scheduled for renewal, a log will be written

-- The service will run every seven (7) days to automatically renew certificates in the IIS web server.
+- The service will run every seven (7) days to automatically renew certificates in the IIS web server

 # Fixing Errors